No. 2 Villanova beats Seton Hall in Big East semifinals - News 12 Now

 Seton Hall: Delgado came into the game with a double-double in 24 of his past 25 games.
 He leads the nation in rebounding (13.2), offensive rebounding (4.2) and double-doubles (29). … The Pirates had won six of their last seven games at Madison Square Garden, three over ranked teams.

-Villanova: The Wildcats’ previous low point total for a first half was 22 in a game against Virginia they came back to win 61-59. … Villanova trailed at the half only three times this season.
+Villanova: The Wildcats’ previous low point total for a first half was 22 in a game against Virginia they came back to win 61-59. … Villanova, which was behind 27-20 after 20 minutes, trailed at the half only three times this season. … Villanova has a 2-5 record in Big East championship games, winning the title in 1995 and 2015.

 UP NEXT: